ese3500/final-project-timesink/README.md

     * Team Name: TimeSink
     * Team Members: Jason Ventura, Eric Zou
     * Github Repository URL: https://github.com/ese3500/final-project-timesink
-    * Github Pages Website URL: [for final submission]
+    * Github Pages Website URL: https://ese3500.github.io/final-project-timesink/
     * Description of hardware: Laptop, ATmega328PB (2), ESP 32 Feather, LEDs, 5V Peristaltic Pump, 120VAC-5VDC Wall Outlet Converter, PIR Motion Sensor, Joystick, Button, Photoresistors

 ## Final Project Proposal

 ### 1. Abstract

-Our final project is TimeSink, an all-in-one tool to handle organization of common bathroom items, reducing clutter on valuable sink counter real estate while offering a variety of useful features in one place.
+Our final project is TimeSink, an all-in-one tool to handle common bathroom needs, reducing clutter on valuable sink counter real estate while offering a variety of useful features in one place.

 ### 2. Motivation

 Bathroom counters can be subject to some of the most pressing space constraints out of any place in the home.
 It can often be a daunting challenge to iterate on and settle on an arrangement of various home products like toothbrushes, toothpaste, and soap that conserves space while maintaining convenience.
 Additionally, the sink itself does little in the way of active assistance to the user, with no built-in functionality like lights or clocks.
 All of these issues combined can often result in the perfect storm, conspiring against users to leave the bathroom sink counter disorganized, unclean, and messy.

 We believe that TimeSink can help people organize their bathroom sink counter like never before.
-We want to make it easy to store and access the 20% of items and tools that will be used 80% of the time in a bathroom setting, reducing cognitive load in critical times such as the morning rush or bedtime and helping users establish a rhythm for their routines.
+We want to make it easy to store and access the 20% of items and tools that will be used 80% of the time in a bathroom setting, including soap dispensing, nightlight, weather sync and time sync.
+We want our device to reduce cognitive load in critical times such as the morning rush or before bedtime and and help users establish a rhythm for their routines.

 ### 3. Goals

-1. Have digital display with current time and weather synced using WiFi
+1. We want a digital display with current time and weather from WiFi.
-2. Have automatic dispenser for soap using ultrasonic sensors
+2. We want an automatic soap dispenser.
+3. We want the device to have user input for WiFi configuration.
-3. Have a proximity-activated night light
+4. We want to have a proximity-activated night light
-4. Have a gravity-based moisture removal system for toothbrush holder
+5. We want the device to be wall-chargable.
+6. We want to have a toothbrush holder with gravity-based moisture removal.
-5. 4x4 inch maximum base dimensions
+7. We want the product to fit within 4x4 inch maximum base dimensions.
-6. Wall-chargable
-7. Waterproof
+8. We want the device to be waterproof.

 ### 4. Software Requirements Specification (SRS)

-- Software shall be written in C for ATmega328PB microcontroller
+**SRS 1.** Software shall be written in C for ATmega328PB microcontrollers.

-- Software written in C++ for ESP32 Feather microcontroller
+**SRS 2.** Software shall be written in C++ for ESP32 Feather WiFi module.

-- Software will send data from Feather to ATmega328PB using SPI
-- ATmega328PB will connect to LCD via SPI
+**SRS 3.** ATmega328PB shall encode communication with Feather in accordance with the SPI protocol.

+**SRS 4.** ATmega328PB shall encode communication with LCD screen in accordance with the SPI protocol.

-- Software shall process ultrasonic sensor values to detect proximity
+**SRS 5.** Software shall process ultrasonic sensor values to detect proximity.

+**SRS 6.** Software shall evaluate ultrasonic sensor readings to trigger peripheral motor when hand is within 4 cm.

-- Software shall evaluate ultrasonic sensor readings to determine conditions for triggering peripherals
+**SRS 7.** Software shall correctly evaluate ultrasonic sensor and photoresistor readings to trigger peripheral LED in darkness when motion is detected.

+**SRS 8.** ATmega328PB controlling peripherals will set pins to signal actions to ATmega328PB controlling LCD.

+**SRS 9.** Software shall maintain weather data via API calls over WiFi, accurate to within 1 hour.

-- Software shall maintain time and weather data via API calls over WiFi
+**SRS 10.** Software shall maintain time data via API calls over WiFi to within 10s of real time.

-- Software shall configure PWM to control motor to dispense soap
+**SRS 11.** Software shall use PWM to control motor to dispense soap.

-- Software shall trigger LED light for 2 minutes when ultrasonic sensor detects nearby object
+**SRS 12.** Software shall set LED light pin for 2 minutes when nearby object detected.

-- Software shall handle user setting customization of location
+**SRS 13.** Software shall handle user setting customization of location.

 ### 5. Hardware Requirements Specification (HRS)

-- Project shall contain a wall-based power supply that converts AC to 5V DC (3A max)
+**HRS 1.** Project shall contain a wall-based power supply that converts AC to 5V DC.

-- Project shall be contained within a 3D printed shell waterproofed by sealant
+**HRS 2.** Project shall be contained within a 3D printed shell waterproofed by sealant.

-- Project shall use servo motor as trapdoor to dispense soap
+**HRS 3.** Project shall use servo motor as trapdoor to dispense soap.

-- Project shall have ultrasonic sensor for hand detection
+**HRS 4.** Project shall have ultrasonic sensor for hand detection.

-- Project shall contain ultrasonic sensor for motion detection
+**HRS 5.** Project shall contain ultrasonic sensor for motion detection.

-- Project shall contain photoresistor that detects surrounding brightness
+**HRS 6.** Project shall contain photoresistor that detects ambient brightness.

-- Project shall contain bright LED light that can light up room
+**HRS 7.** Project shall contain bright LED light that can light up room in the dark.

-- Project shall contain LCD that is wired to an ATmega328PB microcontroller
+**HRS 8.** Project shall contain LCD that is wired to an ATmega328PB microcontroller via an SPI interface.

-- User interface shall be button-based
+**HRS 9.** User interface shall be button-based.

-- ATmega328PB will be attached to ESP32 Feather Module using 3.3V-5V Logic Level Shifter
+**HRS 10.** ATmega328PB will be attached to ESP32 Feather Module using 3.3V-5V Logic Level Shifter.

+**HRS 11.** Device shall use gravity to drain toothbrush storage container.

+**HRS 12.** Device shall fit within a 4x4 inch space.

-### BLOCK DIAGRAM
+### Block Diagram
-We want to use a 3 microcontroller design for our product for parallelism of development (1 ESP 32 Feather, 2 ATmega328PB).
 ![alt text](image-2.png)
 ![alt text](image-3.png)

 ### 6. MVP Demo

-- Dispenser firmware and hardware model (servo and photoresistor)
+1. Dispenser firmware and hardware model (servo and photoresistor)
-- API call to WiFi
+2. API calls with ESP32 Feather
-- UART between Feather and ATMega328PB
+3. UART between Feather and ATMega328PB
-- Weather info on ATmega328PB
+4. Weather info on ATmega328PB
-- Proximity light firmware and hardware model (ultrasonic sensor and LED)
+5. Proximity light firmware and hardware model (ultrasonic sensor and LED)

 ### 7. Final Demo

-- GUI for WiFi connection and location selection, controlled with buttons
+1. GUI for WiFi connection and location selection, controlled with buttons
-- Photoresistor for external light detection to deactivate night light
+2. Photoresistor for external light detection to deactivate night light
-- Time information displayed on LCD
+3. Time information displayed on LCD
-- 3D printed Housing with toothbrush/toothpaste holder
+4. 3D printed Housing with toothbrush/toothpaste holder
-- Waterproofing with OTC sealant
+5. Waterproofing with sealant
-- 1 hr updates/resync of data
+6. 1 hr updates/resync of data
-- LCD displays triggered actions (night light, soap)
+7. LCD displays triggered actions (night light, soap)
-- Organized wiring and power delivery
+8. Organized wiring and power delivery in one box

 ### 8. Methodology